 Peter Jackson wasn't the first to put J.R.R.
 Tolkien's books on film.
-Two decades before the first of Jackson's live-action/CGI films hit theaters, three animated films were crafted in the space of three years, and by two different animators.
-The first two are well worth checking out but the third is not.
+Two decades before the first of Jackson's live-action/CGI films hit theaters, three animated versions were crafted in the space of three years, and by two different animators.

 77 minutes / 1977